hartwigmedical/platinum/README.md

 ### Before You Begin

 Platinum runs on the Google Cloud Platform.
-We've tried to automate as much of the setup as possible, but there are still one or two things to configure.

 To start you'll need:
 - A GCP account.
 You can get started with the credit they offer and a credit card (for verification).
 See Google's [docs](https://cloud.google.com/free/docs/gcp-free-tier).
 - [A GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)